 Scenario 1 — "Morning / Opening" (09:00)

 Trigger: schedule (Event, daily at 09:00).
 Action: loads Snapshot "Morning."
 Main hall — light jazz, volume 20%.
 Terrace — on, volume 25%.
 Bar — off.
-Private rooms — standby mode (activate automatically when NWP panel detects presence, or manager turns on manually).
+Private rooms — background playlist at minimum volume (guests switch source and adjust volume via NCP105, or manager activates the desired mode manually via AUDAC Touch 2).
 All other zones — silence.

 Scenario 2 — "Business Lunch" (11:30)